AmirAshvins/how-to-use-CLion/index.md

 # Introduction

 The purpose of this document is to show users how to properly use CLion.
-CLion is a cross platform IDE (integrated development environment) produced by JetBrains.
+CLion is a cross-platform IDE (Integrated Development Environment) produced by JetBrains.
 CLion specializes in C and C++ programming languages.
 CLion is one of the more popular IDEs since it features on-the-fly code analysis, refactoring and code generation.
 One of the most popular features of this application is its integration with GitHub.

 ## Intended users

 This document intended for novice programmers who have never previously used CLion.
 The user should be able to write a basic C program.

 ## Procedures Described
+ MAKE TOC HERE

-  1. create a new project on CLion,
+  1. create a new project on CLion
-  2. add new executable files to their projects,
+  2. add new executable files to their projects
-  3. connect their GitHub account to CLion,
+  3. connect their GitHub account to CLion
-  4. share their projects to online GitHub repositories,
+  4. share their projects to online GitHub repositories
-  5. customize IDE’s code color scheme.
+  5. customize IDE’s code color scheme

 ## Software Versions